-Most of us will know or have an understanding that when looking for a new job and new role, networking can be of huge value and importance.
-However, for many of us there maybe a difference in definition of what ‘networking’ really means.
+Most of us will know or have an understanding that when looking for a new job and a new role, networking can be of huge value and importance.
+However, for many of us, there may be a difference in the definition of what ‘networking’ really means.

 I received a few emails on this recently which has spurred me onto thinking –hey I should really write something on this and job hunting online generally if it will help people with their job searches and especially if they are putting hours and hours of time and effort each day doing what is highly ineffective.
 So – here I will use examples from 2 people I have come across recently.
 One email from – let’s call her Sally (to save embarrassment) said:

 ‘About networking – it depends how you define “really networking”(see article: 5 Good Ways NOT to Network) I’m regularly sending out e-mails and adding people on LinkedIn.
 But this is often to very little avail, and I’ve never been on a course about “how to network effectively”.
 My progress over the years has been in a kind of “trial-and-error way”, which I’ve supplemented with the odd suggestions from friends, recruitment professionals, and university career advisers’

 Unfortunately, this does not seem to be hugely uncommon.
 He carries on after a few exchanges to say – ‘I was expecting you to say that I needed to be bolder in my communications with others, more persistent, less honest, and a lot pushier (just like how a lot of head-hunters are with me, and the sales-people I’ve met are) – but it turns out I’m completely wrong!’.
 Right – so I can’t divulge everything in 1 blog but I can try to make a start – so here goes with some of the biggest online job-hunting mistakes that I have been hearing about recently:

 1. Sending out blanket emails to people you do not know